keee99/lightftp-fuzzer/README.md

       sudo apt install gnutls-dev

-or if this doesn't work try:
+or if this doesn't work, try:

       sudo apt install libgnutls28-dev